symfony/symfony-docs/doctrine.rst

     ALTER TABLE product ADD description LONGTEXT NOT NULL

 The migration system is *smart*.
 It compares all of your entities with the current state of the database and generates the SQL needed to synchronize them!
-Just like before, execute your migrations:
+Like before, execute your migrations:

 .. code-block:: terminal